3Hren/msgpack-rust/README.md

 ## Why MessagePack?

 It's smaller and much simpler to parse than JSON.
 The encoded data is self-describing and extensible, without using any schema definitions.
 It supports the same data types as JSON, plus binary data, non-string map keys, all float values, and 64-bit numbers.
-Msgpack values use `<lenght><data>` encoding, so they can be safely concatenated and read from a stream.
+Msgpack values use `<length><data>` encoding, so they can be safely concatenated and read from a stream.

 MessagePack is similar to CBOR, but has simpler data types (no bignums, decimal floats, dates, or indefinite-length sets, etc.)